Xrelony/Xrelony-Engine/README.md

 ```

 # What is changed?
-With the new lib “xrelony“
+With the new lib “xrelony“ will coming soon
 You can change all fnf without haxe
-The engine main language is lua but can change.
+The engine's main language is lua but can change.

 # Coming soon